 President & CEO, Wheat Shroyer Government Relations, LLC

-Julie Shroyer, MSW, has more than 32 years of federal health policy experience including service on Capitol Hill as committee staff and in senior positions in the non-profit and private sector.
+Julie Shroyer, MSW, has more than 32 years of federal health policy experience, including service on Capitol Hill as committee staff and in senior positions in the non-profit and private sectors.
 A respected advisor to congressional and presidential campaigns, she is sought after for her recognized expertise in health care and public policy.
-In late 2021, Shroyer helped launch Wheat Shroyer Government Relations as a public service oriented advocacy organization.
+In late 2021, Shroyer helped launch Wheat Shroyer Government Relations, LLC as a public service-oriented advocacy organization.
 Shroyer is proud to serve as a Washington policy consultant to NAADAC and is dedicated to advancing support for addiction professionals and those in need of addiction treatment and recovery.
 She has a Bachelor of Social Work degree from Western Michigan University and a Master of Social Work degree from the University of Michigan.

 Former Member, U.S. House of Representatives (D-MO), and Chairman, Wheat Shroyer Government Relations, LLC